 It is easy to misconstrue profit for profitability.
 To understand and position your business correctly, it is crucial to understand the difference.

-The difference between Profit & Profitability
+The Difference Between Profit & Profitability

-Profitability ratios assist to put these considerations into tangible, traceable figures that a business can take and use to track progress.
-With your financial statements in place and readily available, these ratios are easy to calculate on an ongoing basis when conducting business reviews.
+Profitability ratios put these considerations into tangible, traceable figures that a business can use to track progress in relative terms over the financial year.
+These ratios are easy to calculate on an ongoing basis when conducting business reviews and setting objectives.

 Gross Profit Margin